How to Look Expensive Without Spending Too Much Money

 Minimal Makeup

-Having a fully done-up face is great, but simple and clean makeup, especially during the daytime, is always chic.
-Use makeup to enhance your natural features and focus on healthy skin.
+Having a beat face is great, but simple clean makeup, especially during the daytime is chic.
+Use makeup to enhance your natural features and focus on your skin.

 Keep Your Hair Styled